reduxjs/redux/docs/recipes/UsageWithTypescript.md

 ## Usage with Redux Thunk

 Redux Thunk is a commonly used middleware for writing sync and async logic that interacts with the Redux store.
 Feel free to check out its documentation [here](https://github.com/reduxjs/redux-thunk).
-A thunk is a function that returns another function that takes parameters `dispatch` and `getState`.
+A thunk is a function that wraps an expression for delaying the evaluation of that expression.
+In Redux, a thunk takes parameters `dispatch` and `getState`.
 Redux Thunk has a built in type `ThunkAction` which we can use to define types for those arguments:

 ```ts
 // src/thunks.ts